Configuring Repeating Forms & Repeating Item Groups

 Common Form

-Vault displays common forms on the casebook schedule in their own Common Forms panel.
+Vault displays forms that are part of an Event with the Log event type on the casebook schedule in their own Common Forms panel.

 Once a user clicks into a common form, they can see a tabular view of all existing forms.
 They can click + New to add a new form.